MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### September 6, Tuesday

+**Today's Progress**: Began the day working through Free Code Camp content and then went at some Code Wars.
+Also spent some time catching up on Scrimba content before starting my review of 100Devs class 28.

 ### September 5, Monday

 **Today's Progress**: Started off by submitting my latest FEM project and updating the associated repo with readme and gh pages.
 Then moved over to FCC and Code Wars.